phronmophobic/clj-cef/README.md

 You need to pump the cef event loop with either `cef/cef-run-message-loop` or `cef/cef-do-message-loop-work`.

+### Why am I getting "Unable to open X display"?

+Cef requires an X display on linux.
+Use xvfb.
+See linux docs above and https://magpcss.org/ceforum/viewtopic.php?t=16993 for more information.

 ### Why not java-cef?

 * java-cef wraps cef which wraps the Chromium library.
 The c api provided by cef is fairly clojure friendly (thanks to JNA).